Things to do in Cùcuta & Norte de Santander Colombia: Estoraques Mountains

 Photo by Grupe AME Corponor, Páramo Santurban (mod.), CC BY-SA 4.0

 When it comes to hiking, trekking and other nature and outdoor activities, in Colombia it’s mostly better to go in a group.
 Moreover, tour operators often require several people for their tours to start.
 Join our Colombia Solo Travelers Facebook Group to search for other solo travelers near you that share your interests.
+(Our focus is mainly for female solo travelers.)
+Also have a look at our Safety Tips for Solo Travelers and our Colombia Solo Travel Intro Guide.

 Though they are located just 2 hours from each other, the weather in Pamplona and Cucuta is very different due to their different altitude levels.